cjbottaro/endless-kata/katas/03/README.md

 1. The ship accelerates at 10px/s^2
 2. The ship's max speed is 50px/s
+3. The ship's speed and direction remain constant if not accelerating

 Remember in space, if you rotate without firing the engines, your trajectory will not change.